Mutant (Marvel Comics): Mutants as metaphor

-As a fictional oppressed minority, mutants are often used as extended metaphors for real-world people and situations.
+As a fictional oppressed minority group, mutants are often used as extended metaphors for real-world people and situations.
 In 1982, X-Men writer Chris Claremont said, "[mutants] are hated, feared and despised collectively by humanity for no other reason than that they are mutants.
 So what we have here, intended or not, is a book that is about racism, bigotry and prejudice."

 Danny Fingeroth writes extensively in his book Superman on the Couch about the appeal of mutants and their meaning to society:

 An obvious parallel between homosexuality and mutation is drawn in the feature film X2, where Iceman's mother asks, "Have you tried not being a mutant?"
 This question (or various forms thereof) is common among parents who find out their children are gay.
 In the 2011 film X-Men: First Class, Hank McCoy (later known as Beast), upon being outed to a colleague as a mutant, responds, "You didn't ask, so I didn't tell."

 In his article Super Heroes, a Modern Mythology, Richard Reynolds writes: